 No, the visit is all about another Maya ruin: Lamanai.
 Some 30 km in the jungle.

-Unfortunately you’ll not be the only 1 heading for this site.
+Unfortunately, you’ll not be the only 1 heading for this site.
 Some other guys had the same idea.
-Unfortunately even a crowd from Cruise Ships.
+Sadly, even a crowd from Cruise Ships.

 Then we’re in Lamanai.